The University of Kansas

 Where are you from?

-I grew up in Overland Park, KS, attended KU, and have lived several different places before returning to Lawrence.
+I grew up in Overland Park, Kansas, attended KU, and have lived several different places before returning to Lawrence.

 What does your job at Spencer entail?